Thang1703hrsh/SAMD/README.md

 ### Teachers (examples)

-Your notebooks are set up to work with teachers such as:
+The notebooks are set up to work with teachers such as:

 - `BAAI/bge-m3`
 - `Qwen/Qwen3-Embedding-0.6B`